gabsbarreto/portfolio1/NHANES project/NHANES-Git.md

 ```

 I categorised participants by exercise levels (tertiles), age
-(quartiles), total caffeine contumption and caffeine consumption from
+(quartiles), caffeine consumption from any source (totalcaff) or from
 coffee and tea (quintiles), and pregnancy status.

 ``` r